 How to memorize meaningfully.

-Read it out loud and create history.
+Read it out loud and explore history.

 Read the scene out loud – all of it, both parts and the stage directions.
 Not to act it, just to let your instinct pick up on the emotional experience of the character.

-Create more history.
+Explore more history.

 Read it out loud again…

-Create more history…
+Explore more history…

 As you do this, you are saying the words multiple times, but with the focus of creating meaning for those words through the character’s history.
 So you still get to say the words out loud a lot, but you’re not focused on memorization.
 This is much more effective way to get the words in your body because they have meaning to you, your history, and what you’re fighting for.